Low-Rank Dynamic Mode Decomposition: An Exact and Tractable Solution: Abstract

 \section{Abstract}

 This work studies the linear approximation of high-dimensional dynamical systems using low-rank dynamic mode decomposition (DMD).
-Searching this approximation in a data-driven approach can be formalised as attempting to solve a low-rank constrained optimisation problem.
+Searching this approximation in a data-driven approach is formalized as attempting to solve a low-rank constrained optimization problem.
 This problem is non-convex and state-of-the-art algorithms are all sub-optimal.
-This paper shows that there exists a closed-form solution, which can be computed in polynomial time, and characterises the $\ell_2$-norm of the optimal approximation error.
-The theoretical results serve to design low-complexity algorithms building reduced models from the optimal solution, based on singular value decomposition or low-rank DMD.
-The algorithms are evaluated by numerical simulations using synthetic and physical data benchmarks.
+This paper shows that there exists a closed-form solution, which is computed in polynomial time, and characterizes the $\ell_2$-norm of the optimal approximation error.
+The paper also proposes low-complexity algorithms building reduced models from this optimal solution, based on singular value decomposition or eigen value decomposition.
+The algorithms are evaluated by numerical simulations using synthetic and physical data benchmarks. \keywords{Reduced models \and low-rank approximation \and constrained optimization \and dynamical mode decomposition}